Using on-demand video for employee training is no longer a novel idea. It’s the new normal.

 - Capture knowledge shared in meetings.
 Recording business meetings can create a useful record of the whys and hows of past decisions, the ideas that were brainstormed, and the insights exchanged.
 Some companies are even using video to flip their meetings.

-Watch an example on-demand training video for hiring managers:
+Watch an example on-demand employee training video:

 Step 3: Familiarize Yourself With Video Training Technologies